Digital Business Structure

 If your organization can’t afford to hire someone to fill a specific content-related role, then a Content Manager (or a Chief Content Officer, Digital Content Officer, Head of Content person, or whatever title you want to give someone tasked with managing all of the organization’s content) has to step in and do their best to try and handle it all.

-Below are just some of the roles a content manager may need to manage or assume responsibility for.
-Even if your business hires people to fill these roles, the content manager should also be acquainted and familiar with the duties and responsibilities of the filled role and how it serves your content team and your organization.
+Even if your business hires people to fill these roles, the content manager should also be familiar with the duties and responsibilities of the roles and how they serve your content team and your organization.

 Digital Content Team